BibleGet-I-O/bibleget-libreoffice/README.md

 ## Installation
 The latest release can be downloaded from the Libre Office Extensions website at:
 * https://extensions.libreoffice.org/en/extensions/show/bibleget-i-o
 * a Java Runtime Environment is required for this plugin to function correctly.
-A minimum of JRE 1.8 (32bit version) is required and can be obtained either from https://www.oracle.com/java/technologies/javase-jre8-downloads.html or from https://developers.redhat.com/products/openjdk/download (JDK includes JRE).
-Please note that a 64bit JRE will not work.
-You can install both a 64bit and a 32bit JRE, but OpenOffice can only handle a 32bit JRE.
+It requires at least version 1.8, and must be 64-bit version when using v2.8 of the plugin with LibreOffice 6, so please make sure you have a JRE installed and you have LibreOffice configured to use at least JRE 1.8 (x64) before you attempt to install this plugin, otherwise it will probably throw an error.
+You can download and install the JRE (or JDK which includes JRE) from https://www.oracle.com/java/technologies/javase-jre8-downloads.html or from https://developers.redhat.com/products/openjdk/download.
+Then you must go to **LibreOffice -> Tools -> Options -> LibreOffice -> Advanced** and make sure "**Use a Java Runtime Environment**" is checked, and that a version of **at least 1.8** is selected in the list (it may take a minute for the list to compile the first time you open it, just be patient, and then make sure you choose a 64-bit version)

 ## Changelog